Smartling/wordpress-localization-plugin/readme.txt

 3. Track translation status within WordPress from the Submissions Board.
 View overall progress of submitted translation requests as well as resend updated content.

 == Changelog ==

+= 1.2.8 =
+* Added ability to use third-party metadata processors.
+Recently used for ACF plugin.

 = 1.2.7 =
 * Fixed case when shortcode is not properly masked or is double masked.